voteflux/flux-docs/docs/constitutions/aus-nsw.rst

 ------------

-This is the constitution for the New South Wales political party named “Flux Party (NSW)”, sometimes referred to as “Flux NSW” or “The Party” in this document.
+This is the constitution for the New South Wales political party named "Flux Party (NSW)", sometimes referred to as "Flux NSW" or "The Party" in this document.

 Flux NSW has no registered abbreviation at the time of registration.
-Flux NSW is a state party associated with the federal party “VOTEFLUX.ORG \| Upgrade Democracy!” with the abbreviation “Flux”.
+Flux NSW is a state party associated with the federal party "VOTEFLUX.ORG \| Upgrade Democracy!" with the abbreviation "Flux".

-The term “Flux AUS” is used to refer to the federal Flux Party, not the state party.
+The term "Flux AUS" is used to refer to the federal Flux Party, not the state party.

 Flux Party (NSW) is hereby established as an organization.